 How To Write a Cannabis Cultivation Business Plan

-A business plan for cannabis will help you get organized, licensed, and profitable.
-But it could also increase your profits.
+A business plan for cannabis cultivation businesses will help a company get organized, licensed, profitable, and bring in more potential investors.
 Learn more here.

 A cannabis cultivation business plan is a requirement for state licensure — and a critical tool for running your business and getting investors on board.

 You’ll find dozens of business plan templates online, which you can (and should) reference when crafting your business plan.
-But a commercial cultivation business plan is different in several ways.
+However, a commercial cultivation business plan is different in several ways.

 What is a Cannabis Cultivation Business Plan?